Ira-Project/lastword/__Archive/Techstars Application/Main App.md

 11. Why is your team a winning team?

 We have great founder-market fit due to our experience in education.
 For the past 7 years, Vignesh has been running a non profit which creates after-school learning spaces for marginalised children.
 He co-founded the non-profit and is actively engaged in teaching.
 As a PhD student at Georgia Tech, I have taught multiple courses at different universities and am also involved in administration of a private school in Bhubaneswar, India.
-Both of us are passionate about teaching and technology.
 Vignesh has also been a co-founder thrice before and has successfully scaled products to 100k+ users.
 I have used neural networks extensively in my research and can build and deploy AI models.
-My expertise in machine learning combined with my love for teaching make me the ideal CTO for developing Ira.
+My expertise in machine learning and my teaching experience make me the ideal CTO for developing Ira.
+Both of us are passionate about teaching and technology.
 We have also known each other since our undergraduate days at Georgia Tech and work well in a team.

 12. Please share any traction metrics you have.

 We have built out an MVP and tested it out with 5 teachers and 5 students.
-We have built out a classroom ready version and are have a school ready to conduct a pilot.
+We just finished building out a classroom ready version and are rolling out a pilot to the first school.

 13. How do you make money?
 How much could you make?

 Currently, we haven't generated any revenue.
 Our product caters to schools and we will make money by selling to them.
-The market for K-12 STEM education is massive and we feel this is an underserved problem.
+The market for K-12 STEM education is massive and we are addressing an underserved problem.

 14. Who is your target audience?